 The river terrapin is a species of freshwater turtle found in Cambodia, Thailand and Peninsular Malaysia.
-Unlike its sea turtle cousin, which can lay 100 eggs every 12 days (with only 1 in 3500 making it to adulthood), the terrapin nests just once a year, producing a maximum of 40 eggs annually.
+Unlike its sea turtle cousin, which can lay 100 eggs every 12 days (with only one in 3500 making it to adulthood), the terrapin nests just once a year, producing a maximum of 40 eggs annually.

 As if these low numbers weren’t enough, people living near nesting sites have traditionally consumed terrapin eggs, giving little thought to conservation or sustainability.
 This has led to the river terrapin being listed as critically endangered by the International Union For Conservation of Nature (IUCN).